ResponsiblyAI/learn/index.md

-**Audience.** Multidisciplinary: approximately half the students are pursuing an LLM in Law from University of Tel-Aviv.
-The remaining half are Data Science & Engineering senior undergrad students from the Technion and Jacobs Technion-Cornell Dual Master students.
+**Audience.** Multidisciplinary: approximately half the students are pursuing an LLB (Bachelor of Laws) in  from TelAviv University.
+The remaining half are Data Science & Engineering senior undergrad students from the Technion and Jacobs Technion-Cornell dual master students from Cornell Tech.

 **Schedule.**
 May 27-June 17 | Monday, Tuesday, Thursday